Energy production and imports

-More than half of the EU-28’s energy comes from countries outside the EU and this proportion has been generally rising over the last decade.
-Much of this energy comes from Russia, whose disputes with transit countries have threatened to disrupt supplies in recent years.
-Concerns about the security of supply from Russia have been further heightened by the conflict in Ukraine.
+More than half of the EU-28’s energy comes from countries outside the EU and this proportion has been generally rising over recent decades (although there is some evidence to suggest that the dependency rate has stabilised in recent years).
+Much of the energy imported into the EU comes from Russia, whose disputes with transit countries have threatened to disrupt supplies in recent years.
+Concerns about the security of supply from Russia were further heightened by the conflict in Ukraine.

 There are a number of ongoing initiatives to develop gas pipelines between Europe and its eastern and southern neighbours.
 These include the Nord Stream (between Russia and the EU via the Baltic Sea) which became operational in November 2011 and the Trans Adriatic Pipeline (connecting Turkey to Italy through Greece and Albania to bring gas from the Caspian Sea region to the EU).